LinearSoft/linux-toolbag/README.md

 # linux-toolbag
-Various tools and scripts that are helpful
+Various tools and scripts that are helpful in a Linux environment.